 In 2020 a study was completed to determine the feasibility of a trial for the commercial use of wild shot fallow deer.
-Further details of the Feasibility Study can be found in the Report:

 The Tasmanian Government made a number of commitments in response to the 2017 Legislative Council inquiry into wild fallow deer in Tasmania.
 The complete response can be found in the following document:

 One of these responses was to undertake a study to determine the feasibility of a trial for landholders to supply value added wild deer products for the regulated food and restaurant trade.

 Through a competitive process Tasmanian firm Community Led Impact Partnerships (CLIP) led by Owen Tilbury was awarded a contract to undertake this work.

 Study scope and details are included in the Terms of Reference: Terms of Reference - Wild-shot fallow deer feasibility study